jadav-parth/Web-Devlopment-using-Python/Practical-2.md

 ## 3. Abstract Class

 An **Abstract Class** is a class that cannot be instantiated directly.
-It contains one or more abstract methods that must be implemented by its child classes.
+It contains one or more abstract methods that must be be implemented by its child classes.

 Python provides the **abc (Abstract Base Class)** module to create abstract classes.